GPhMorin/8CLD202/README.md

 ## Installation

-This setup was tested on Ubuntu 23.10.
+This setup was tested on Ubuntu 23.10 with Python 3.11.3 and PyTorch 2.1.1.

 First you need to set up a virtual Python environment in the local folder `venv`.
 For this project, we used Python 3.11.3.

 You will need to `pip install torch torchvision` in your virtual environment.
 For this project, we used PyTorch 2.1.1.

-The bash scripts run automatically the venv and install the requirements, so make sure to make them exetutable (chmod u+x script.sh) to run them (see Usage part below).
+The bash scripts run automatically the `venv` and install the requirements, so make sure to make them exetutable (`chmod u+x script.sh`) to run them (see [Usage](#usage) part below).

+## MacOS

+This setup was tested on Macbook Air M2 under Sonoma 14.1.1 OS version.

-We added Mac OS Support (for Apple Silicon Chips) : make sure to check the .sh scripts, uncomment the necessary lines and follow the instructions to make them functionnal on Mac.
+We added Mac OS Support (for Apple Silicon Chips).
+Make sure to open the shell scripts, uncomment the necessary lines and follow the instructions to make them functionnal on MacOS.
+After, you can follow the [Usage](#usage) part below.
+If you have any issues, feel free to contact @zowlak on discord.

 ## Usage